top of page

 Standard Bathroom Tile Sizes

-Before picking bathroom tile sizes, consider the room’s layout and tile placement:
+Before selecting bathroom tile sizes, consider the room’s layout and tile placement:

 • Floor Tiles: 300x300 mm or 600x600 mm